GluuFederation/flex/docs/openbanking/install-vm.md

 unzip -t /opt/dist/jans/openbanking.zip
 ```

-Copy the checksum output into the protected evidence directory. `unzip -t` checks integrity only; it does not prove extraction is safe.
+Compare this output against the trusted digests already recorded for this `JANS_REF`/`OB_REF` pair (from the delivery/support owner for `openbanking.zip`, or from a second independent fetch of the pinned commit for `install.py`/`jans.zip`).
+Do not proceed if any digest does not match; a mismatch means the file is not the pinned, reviewed input.
+Only after digests match, copy the checksum output into the protected evidence directory as the retained proof of what was verified. `unzip -t` checks integrity only; it does not prove extraction is safe.
 Explicitly scan ZIP members and reject absolute paths, `..` traversal, symlink entries, and embedded private keys.
 Legitimate setup archives may contain executable scripts.
 The Open Banking ZIP must contain the expected `jans-linux-setup/openbanking` subtree.

 The three files shown above are only the wrapper and source/profile inputs.
-They are not a complete offline installation bundle. `-use-downloaded` is valid only after a pinned download-only stage or an approved artifact bundle has populated every component selected by the underlying setup and every file has been hash-verified.
+They are not a complete offline installation bundle.
+Before invoking `-use-downloaded`, first stage every RPM, WAR, JAR, and other component artifact selected by the underlying Jans setup into this same directory (via a pinned download-only run of `install.py`, or an approved pre-built artifact bundle), build an inventory of what was staged, and hash-verify every file against trusted digests. `-use-downloaded` is valid only once that complete, hash-verified bundle is present; otherwise use the online installation path in step 7.

 #### Mandatory compatibility review